Smart meter

 What are wholesale energy prices?

-Wholesale energy rates are the prices retailers pay for electricity to supply their customers with.
-An energy provider will buy power – known as wholesale market costs – from the National Electricity Market (NEM) and then on-sell the wholesale rates to customers at a marked up price.
-This is to cover the cost of generating and transporting power to households via poles and wires, as well as factoring in any government schemes and residual expenses from the retailer.
-And of course, that retailer wants to make a profit!
+An energy provider will buy electricity – known as wholesale market costs – from the National Electricity Market (NEM) and then on-sell the wholesale rates to customers at a marked up price.
+This is to cover the cost of generating and transporting energy to households via poles and wires, as well as factoring in any government schemes and residual expenses from the retailer.
+Finally, the energy provider will incorporate its profit into the final cost.

-Before we dive in a little further, it’s important to note that electricity purchased at a wholesale rate is called a spot market, meaning prices are traded regularly between power generators and retailers.
+It’s important to note that electricity purchased at a wholesale rate is called a spot market, meaning prices are traded regularly between power generators and energy retailers.
 Spot prices are updated every 30 minutes and fluctuate in value depending on the time of day.

 Here is an example from the Australian Energy Market Commission (AEMC) of how much wholesale electricity prices can vary during peak demand periods (i.e. when we all get home and turn on the air con).